How To Scientifically Measure Whether Your Kid Is Cool

 - Your child thinks before acting

-- Your child resolves problems with friends or brothers and sisters on his/her own
+- Your child resolves problems with friends or siblings on their own

 - Your child can calm down when excited or wound up